jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Video-Live-Service-Clause.md

 ​    3.1.7 You must keep the access log records of your website in accordance with the Regulations on Internet Information Service Management and other laws and regulations, including the published information content and its release time, IP, domain names, etc. When inquired by the relevant governmental organs, you shall provide relevant information in accordance with the laws.
 You are solely responsible for all legal liabilities arising from the failure of keeping relevant records as required.

-​    3.1.8 You understand that JD Cloud's live video service is configured with security protection function, and you also understand that JD Cloud cannot guarantee that the services it provides are flawless (for example, security function of JD Cloud cannot guarantee the absolute security of your hardware or software), but it promises to improve the service quality and service levels continuously.
+​    3.1.8 You understand that JD Cloud's Live Video service is configured with security protection function, and you also understand that JD Cloud cannot guarantee that the services it provides are flawless (for example, security function of JD Cloud cannot guarantee the absolute security of your hardware or software), but it promises to improve the service quality and service levels continuously.
 Therefore, you agree even if the services provided by JD Cloud have defects, the above-mentioned defects are unavoidable due to the technical level in the industry at the time, and it will not be regarded as JD Cloud's default.
 You agree to cooperate with JD Cloud to solve the above problems.

-​    3.1.9 You understand and acknowledge that you shall use traffic (even if you pay for traffic) within the peak bandwidth specified by JD Cloud in live video service by traffic billing mode.
+​    3.1.9 You understand and acknowledge that you shall use traffic (even if you pay for traffic) within the peak bandwidth specified by JD Cloud in Live Video service by traffic billing mode.
 If the peak bandwidth of your traffic exceeds the peak bandwidth specified by JD Cloud, JD Cloud reserves the right to limit your peak bandwidth or suspend the service based on its own judgment.
 If you agree to pay certain fees through negotiation, JD Cloud may cancel the above restrictions or suspension after charging corresponding fees from you.

 ​    3.1.10 Data backup is your obligation and responsibility.
 JD Cloud will not back up users' data, nor assume any responsibility for user data backup work or results.